Pomerantz LLP: SHAREHOLDER ALERT: Pomerantz Law Firm Investigates Claims On Behalf of Investors of IntelliPharmaCeutics International Inc. - (IPCI)

-NEW YORK, NY / ACCESSWIRE / July 27, 2017 / Pomerantz LLP is investigating claims on behalf of investors of IntelliPharmaCeutics International Inc. ("IntelliPharmaCeutics" or the "Company") (NASDAQ: IPCI).
+NEW YORK, NY / ACCESSWIRE / August 1, 2017 / Pomerantz LLP is investigating claims on behalf of investors of IntelliPharmaCeutics International Inc. ('Zebra' or the 'Company') (NASDAQ: IPCI).
 Such investors are advised to contact Robert S. Willoughby at rswilloughby@pomlaw.com or 888-476-6529, ext.
 9980.

 The investigation concerns whether IntelliPharma and certain of its officers and/or directors have engaged in securities fraud or other unlawful business practices.